arevindh/tinxylocal/README.md

 2. **Add the Device Using the Tinxy Integration**:
    - Navigate to **Settings** > **Devices & Services** in Home Assistant.
    - Click **Add Integration** and search for **tinxy-local**.
-   - When prompted, enter the API key to link the device with the integration.
+   - When prompted, enter the API key to link the device with the integration (If you have an exising device you can choese to use existing token ).

 ### Prompt Details for Tinxy Local Integration